I am actively seeking a publisher for my English translation of Andrey’s novel World Creation Recipes. Andrey himself holds the foreign rights.

-World Creation Recipes is Andrey’s second novel.
-Both this and his debut novel Manikin And The Saints were nominated for the Big Book and National Bestseller awards.
-Andrey was also nominated for the NOS prize, and World Creation Recipes won a Reader’s Favourite award in the Big Book prize competition.
+Andrey Filimonov is a new, very fresh voice on Russia’s literary scene, and his novels have made an immediate impact in his home market.
+Both World Creation Recipes and his debut novel Manikin And The Saints were nominated for the Big Book and National Bestseller awards.
+‘Manikin’ was also nominated for the NOS prize, and World Creation Recipes won a Reader’s Favourite award in the Big Book competition.

 Following Putin’s invasion of Ukraine on 24 February 2022, Andrey and his wife left Russia for Georgia.
 Andrey is planning to write a book on the subject; meanwhile, he has written a short initial essay on his experiences at the Russia-Georgia border, which I have translated.